zsd7200/rcon/README.md

 A: You may have entered the server's port rather than the RCON port (or a different incorrect port).
 Try adding the server again and double-checking that the port entered is the RCON port and not the server port.

+If you experience any other issues, please create an issue on this repository and I will see what I can do.